Problems We Found With Buffalo Drinking Water

 Emma Schultz, M.S. | Scientific Contributor

-For our city of Buffalo water quality assessment, we aggregated water quality test data from Buffalo Water (managed by Veolia NA), and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
-The water filters that we sell in Buffalo are optimized with these issues in mind.
+Our Water Nerds have updated our assessment of Buffalo's drinking water to include the most recent available data.
+We used information from Buffalo Water, U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+We're then able to cross reference these data with toxicity studies in scientific and medical literature.
+The custom water filters that we sell in Buffalo are optimized to remove present contaminants.

 Source Of Buffalo Drinking Water

-Buffalo’s drinking and tap water is surface water-based and originates in Lake Erie.
+Buffalo’s gets its tap water from Lake Erie.
 Despite its size, Lake Erie is a very shallow lake, and has a water detention time of only 2.6 years.
 This quick turnaround time for water replenishment helps to explain the success of cleanup efforts following the heavy pollution of Lake Erie in the 1960s and 1970s.
 Buffalo’s city water intake is located upstream of the Niagara River in the Emerald Channel, and flows through a mile-long tunnel before reaching a pumping station.
 Water then proceeds to underground basins for treating and filtering, before being stored in a 28 million gallon clearwell.

 Lead In Buffalo Drinking Water

 Lead enters into a consumer’s tap water through old lead service pipes and lead-containing plumbing.
 When corrosion control measures fail (such as recently happened in Flint, Michigan), lead leaches into the drinking water and can reach toxic levels.
-A recent city of Buffalo water quality analysis for lead revealed an average of 2.5 parts per billion, with a 90th percentile concentration of 4.1 ppb, and samples ranging up to a concerning 33.5 ppb.
-While the regulatory limit is 15 ppb, both the EPA and CDC recognize that there is no such thing as a safe level of lead.
+According to the most recent report, the 90th percentile detected was 2.4 parts per billion.
+While the regulatory limit is 15 parts per billion, both the EPA, CDC, and the American Academy of Pediatrics all recognize that there is no such thing as a safe level of lead.
 Of course, federal regulations cannot take into account levels measured at an individual tap.

 Chromium 6 In Buffalo Drinking Water

 Chromium 6 is a highly toxic metal not regulated by the EPA.
-The city of Buffalo’s tap water recently averaged 70 parts per trillion for chromium 6, with samples ranging up to 90 ppt.
-These levels are 3.5 times higher than the concentration determined to have a negligible impact on cancer risk.
+The city of Buffalo’s tap water recently averaged 100 parts per trillion for chromium 6.
+These levels are 4 times higher than the concentration determined to have a negligible impact on cancer risk.

 Use Of Chlorine In Buffalo Tap Water